felipepips/RealMap-Global-8.0-TFS1.2/Readme.md

 - Npc Casino in Thais depot.
 - Npc's Dijinn's in Thais.
 - Runes for sale on npc's
-- Raid player summon "Lord'Paulistinha" mage. xD
+- Raid player summon (player system with skull and player loot).